ttlew/conversation/dialog-build.md

 For example, in a node that collects information to schedule a pet grooming appointment, you can add a node-level handler that conditions on the #cancel intent, which recognizes utterances such as, "Forget it.
 I changed my mind."

 1. In the JSON editor for the handler, fill all of the slot context variables with dummy values to prevent the node from continuing to ask for any that are missing.
 And in the handler response, add a message such as, "Ok, we'll stop there.
 No appointment will be scheduled."
-1. Choose what action you want the service to take next from the following options:

-    - **Prompt again (Default)**: Displays the prompt for the slot that the user was working with just before asking the off-topic question.
-    - **Skip current slot**: Displays the prompt associated with the slot that comes after the slot that the the user was working with just before asking the off-topic question.
-    - **Skip to response**: Skips the prompts for all remaining empty slots including the slot the user was working with just before asking the off-topic question.

 1. In the node-level response, add a condition that checks for a dummy value in one of the slot context variables.
 If found, show a final message such as, "If you decide to make an appointment later, I'm here to help."
 If not found, it displays the standard summary message for the node, such as "I am making a grooming appointment for your $animal at $time on $date."
 1. Take into account the logic used in conditions that are evaluated before this node-level handler so you can build distinct conditions into them.
 When a user input is received, the conditions are evaluated in the following order: